axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 - **OKP4 blockchain** (protocol)
 - **Data Spaces** (coordination mechanisms, rules & governance)
 - **Data Applications** (value for the end-users)
-- **Datasets & Services** (contribor layer)
+- **Datasets & Services** (contributor layer)

 **OKP4 blockchain** is the decentralized layer that:

-- indexes (any) data and services
+- Indexes (any) data and services,
-- exposes metadata of indexed data and services
+- Exposes metadata of indexed data and services
-- initiates data workflows
+- Initiates data workflows
-- enforce governance rules, including access rights and value transfers It is the single source of truth that is used to build autonomous and decentralized data applications.
+- Enforce governance rules, including access rights and value transfers.

+It is the single source of truth that is used to build autonomous and decentralized data applications.

-**Data spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
+**Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
 It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
-Providers share data and services within a data space, with conditions specific to that data space.
-They can share their data in multiple data spaces.
+Providers share data and services within a Data Space, with conditions specific to it.
+They can share their data in multiple Data Spaces.
 Data Space have their own customizable governance mechanisms.
-The OKP4 blockchain can host an endless number of data spaces.
+The OKP4 blockchain can host an endless number of Data Spaces.

 **Data applications** are built on top of data spaces and their inherent rules.
 They use the data-products (outputs from OKP4) as inputs in data applications that provides information, knowledge, initializes actions, etc. Data applications can have their own governance mechanisms.
-For exemple, private companies may use outputs from a decentralized Data Space to build their own applications.
+For example, private companies may use outputs from a decentralized Data Space to build their own applications.

 **Datasets** are bytes of information stored on a device (IPFS, or custom private cloud), indexed on the protocol and accessible through a dedicated gateway.